iskona/Weather-Dashboard/README.md

 * Application stores previously searched for cities in `localStorage` and displays them to the user.

+* Application loads the user's current location to the initial landing page.

 [Click here](https://iskona.github.io/Weather-Dashboard/) to launch this project on GitHub Pages.